Helen Mirren: Marriage and relationships

 Mirren lived with actor Liam Neeson during the early 1980s; they met while working on Excalibur (1981).
 Neeson said Mirren was instrumental in his getting an agent.

 In 1985 on the set of White Nights, Mirren met American director Taylor Hackford.
-The pair began dating in 1986.
-The couple married on 31 December 1997, Hackford's 53rd birthday, at the Ardersier Parish Church near Inverness in the Scottish Highlands.
+The pair began dating in 1986 while Hackford was married to his second wife.
+The couple eventually married on 31 December 1997, Hackford's 53rd birthday, at the Ardersier Parish Church near Inverness in the Scottish Highlands.
 It is her first marriage and his third.
 He has two children from his previous marriages.
 She has no children herself, and has stated that she has "no maternal instinct whatsoever".
 She added, "I'm so happy I don't have children.
 But I do love children and I've got family, and Taylor has children that I'm involved with - and with great pleasure - but it's just not for me."
-Mirren's autobiography, In the Frame: My Life in Words and Pictures, was published in the UK by Weidenfeld & Nicolson in September 2007.
-Reviewing for The Stage, John Thaxter wrote: "Sumptuously illustrated, at first sight it looks like another of those photo albums of the stars.
-But between the pictures there are almost 200 pages of densely printed text, an unusually frank story of her private and professional life, mainly in the theatre, the words clearly Mirren's own, delivered with forthright candour."